ProtonVPN/win-app/README.md

 and built installer files.
 Subfolders contain:

 - "Images" - images for inclusion into the installer.
-- "ProtonVPN-SetupFiles" - built Proton VPN installer files.
+- "Installers" - built Proton VPN installer files.
 - "ProtonVPNTap-SetupFiles" - built TAP adapter installer files.
 The latest successfully built TAP adapter installer file is required to build the Proton VPN installer.
 - "SplitTunnel" - SplitTunnel Callout driver for inclusion into the installer.